 Sciences (AES).Faculty in the

-Department of Atmospheric Sciences are an active research group that conduct research with
+Department of Atmospheric and Environmental Sciences are an active research group that conduct research with

 sponsorship from various federal agencies

-The primary objective of the atmospheric sciences graduate
+The primary objective of the atmospheric and environmental sciences graduate

 program is to give students a basic understanding of the factors influencing